SamsamTS/CS-FindIt/README.md

 -- Remove a tag from multiple assets

 - Picker now can pick decal
 - New picker enable/disable checkbox.

-- Remove picker hotkey temporarily for upcoming hotkey framework re-write
+- Remove picker hotkey temporarily for upcoming hotkey implementation rewrite

 New in v1.6.8:
 - New drop-down menu in custom tag pop-up window.
 Easier to add existing tags to an asset.